-Avoid soaking your wound in water (no hot tubs, bathtubs, swimming pools) until your doctor says it’s okay.
+Avoid soaking your wound in water (no hot tubs, bathtubs, swimming pools) until your doctor says it’s OK.

 Wait 7 day(s) after your surgery to begin showering.
 Then shower as needed.
 Carefully wash your incision with soap and water.
 Gently pat it dry.
 Don’t rub the incision, or apply creams or lotions.
 And sit on a shower stool when you shower to keep from falling.

-Don’t sit for more than 30-45 minutes at a time.
+Don’t sit for more than 30 to 45 minutes at a time.